Composite Convolution: a Flexible Operator for Deep Learning on 3D Point Clouds: Proposed Approach

 \section{Proposed Approach}

 We propose the \emph{composite layer}, a new point-convolutional operator.
-Our composite layer is defined by composing a \emph{spatial function} $s: \mathbb{R}^d \rightarrow \mathbb{R}^{\,K}$, which extracts the spatial information from the coordinates of the points in $X_y$, and a \emph{semantic function} $f(\phi,s)$ that combines the output of $s$ with all the input features $\{\phi(x): x\in X_y\}$ to produce the output feature vector $\psi(y)$, see Fig. \ref{fig:composite-general}.
-From a very general perspective, our composite layer can be written as:
+Our composite layer is defined by composing a \emph{spatial function} $s: \mathbb{R}^d \rightarrow \mathbb{R}^{\,K}$, which extracts the spatial information from the coordinates of the points in $X_y$, and a \emph{semantic function} $f(\phi,s)$ that combines the output of $s$ with all the input features $\{\phi(x): x\in X_y\}$ to produce the output feature vector $\psi(y)$.
+Therefore, as shown in Figure \ref{fig:composite-general}, our composite layer can be written as:

-In what follows we show that this formulation provides additional regularization and has superior design flexibility compared to the existing point-convolutional layers.
+In what follows we show that this formulation is more general and allows superior design flexibility compared to the existing point-convolutional layers.